 To make further progress, in 2018 L’Oréal began developing a new tool to evaluate refineries and crushers (which extract the oil from the nuts) on the basis of their policies, procedures and reporting.

-This tool was made available and shared publically in 2019.
+This tool was made available and shared publicly in 2019.

 Wood-fibre based products

 The Group’s ambition and achievements in fighting deforestation have been recognized.
-In 2019, for the fourth year running, L’Oréal was awarded an “A” score by CDP, the highest possible level of performance.
+In 2020, for the fifth year running, L’Oréal was awarded an “A” score by CDP, the highest possible level of performance.

-Elsewhere, in 2019, L’Oréal’s 30 suppliers of paper, palm oil and soy took part in the first edition of the Forest Disclosure Project Supply Chain, a CDP programme.
+Elsewhere, in 2020, 49 of L’Oréal’s suppliers of paper, palm oil and soy took part in the third edition of the Forest Disclosure Project Supply Chain, a CDP programme.

 To learn more